nanoLogika/SvgElements/README.md

 # SvgElements

-SvgElement is library to support easy creation of SVG XML.
+SvgElement is a library to support easy creation of SVG/XML elements and documents.